Digital-One-Health/digital-one-health.github.io/_pages/doh-ont-workshop.md

 ## Overview

 This workshop will provide training to colleagues across the One Health ministires in the generation of bacterial whole genome sequences using Oxford Nanopore technology.
-This is part of a series of inititiatives from the Digital One Health Laboratory that aims to bring together [AMR](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance) stakeholders from various institutions across the [One Health](https://www.who.int/health-topics/one-health) spectrum increase the AMR surveillance capacity in Uganda and the region.
+This is part of a series of initiatives from the Digital One Health Laboratory that aims to bring together [AMR](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance) stakeholders from various institutions across the [One Health](https://www.who.int/health-topics/one-health) spectrum to increase the AMR surveillance capacity in Uganda and the region.

 <br>